JOY'S WORLD MUSIC BIO

 © Leslie Goldman

-Reb Shlomo, Joy Krauthammer, Shirley Perluss
+Reb Shlomo Carlebach, Joy Krauthammer, Shirley Perluss

 Benefit for Northridge E-Quake 1994